Holyrood Palace is the British Queen’s official residence in Scotland.

 Before you book your Palace of Holyroodhouse tickets, here are a few things you must know –

-In the peak season (summers), the lines can be half an hour long.
+In the peak season (summers), the attraction can get crowded, and the lines at the ticket counter can be half an hour long.

 Lots of coach tours also land up at the Palace in the first half of the day.

-Buying your entry tickets online, much in advance, is the best way to avoid all this crowd.
+When you purchase your entry tickets online, you get to avoid this crowd.

 All adults (17 to 59 years) must pay the full price of 16.50 Pounds.

-Seniors (60+ years) and students (with valid IDs) get a 1.6 Pounds discount on the cost of adult ticket and thus end up paying only 14.90 Pounds.
+Seniors (60+ years) and students (with valid IDs) get a 1.6 Pounds discount on an adult ticket’s cost and thus end up paying only 14.90 Pounds.

 Holyrood Palace ticket for kids between 5 to 16 years cost only 9.50 Pounds.